How to Use a Glucose meter: 7 Steps

 Afterward, put this blood on one side of the strip which is inserted into the glucometer.
 Wait for a few seconds until you can read your results on the display of the glucometer.

-Many such devices, which come from trusted manufacturers, takes no more than 5 seconds to configure the results.
+Many such devices, which come from trusted manufacturers, take no more than 5 seconds to configure the results.

 Once your results are ready to read, you’ll hear a beep from this glucose measuring device which indicates that it has a reading for you.